beauremus/f7linker/README.md

 ## Build

-I'm using the [web-ext](https://www.npmjs.com/package/web-ext) package to test and build this extenion.
+I'm using the [web-ext](https://www.npmjs.com/package/web-ext) package to test and build this extension.